 The Manor's approach is to continuously monitor progress for all pupils.
-In the Early Years we use the Target Tracker programme and from Y1-6 we use The Manor's own Assessment Tracker (the Manor Tracker) to house assessment results and help monitor progress for each pupil.
+In the Early Years we use the Target Tracker programme and from Y1-6 we use iSAMS Tracking Managerto house assessment results and help monitor progress for each pupil.
 Class and group sizes are deliberately small: thus care for the individual is given every encouragement.
 When teachers talk to pupils with comments on their work, the focus is very much on building short-term steps.

-Pupil Learning Surveys help us to assess not only the children's thoughts on the way that they are being taught but also their attitudes to their own learning.
+Pupil Voice Learning Surveys help us to assess not only the children's thoughts on the way that they are being taught but also their attitudes to their own learning.